spjosyula/DHNSWDB/EPSILON_DECAY_FINDINGS.md

 # Epsilon Decay Experiment: GLIE vs Fixed Epsilon

+## Note: Current Recommended Approach

+**This document describes a previous research approach.** For the current recommended implementation, see the **Layer-Adaptive Multi-Path Search** documented in the main README.md and `layer_adaptive_test/README.md`.
+Layer-adaptive achieves +9% to +62.5% recall improvement without requiring epsilon-based exploration.

+---

 ## Theoretical Improvement

 **Hypothesis**: GLIE (Greedy in the Limit with Infinite Exploration) epsilon decay should improve Q-learning efficiency by: